Character page for The Borgias.

 The duchessa of Squillace, illegitimate daughter of the king of Naples, and the wife of Joffre Borgia.
 She carries on an affair with her husband's older brother, Juan.

-Chuck Cunningham Syndrome: After being Put on a Bus during season 2, Sancia essentially tops existing come season 3, just like her husband, Joffre.
+- Chuck Cunningham Syndrome: After being Put on a Bus during season 2, Sancia essentially stops existing come season 3, just like her husband, Joffre.
 Neither of them are mentioned even though Sancia's brother became engaged to Joffre's sister during season 2.

 A youthful apprentice artisan whose cleverness and talent draws Rodrigo's attention, and is shortly thereafter promoted to master.
 In reality a young woman disguised as a boy because women, of course, can't become artisans.
 Rodrigo is taken with her, probably because he knows she is very capable of discretion.

 - Ambiguously Bi: She didn't seem at all unwilling or surprised when Giulia kissed her.
 She also didn't mind when Rodrigo joined them.

 - Living a Double Life: She is a woman disguised as a boy so she can become an artisan.

 - Put on a Bus: Hasn't been seen since mid-season 2.